 - Discontinuation syndrome and Cymbalta withdrawal symptoms

-Patients who have to use Cymbalta for months frequently wonder how long its side effects last.
+Patients who have to use Cymbalta for months frequently wonder how long the side effects of Duloxetine last.
 The antidepressant rarely results in any long-term symptoms.
-In certain cases, Cymbalta can cause weight gain and weakness that doesn’t go away.
+However, in certain cases, Cymbalta can cause weight gain and weakness that doesn’t go away.

 - Frequent headaches